BookStackApp/website/resources/docs/admin/backup-restore.md

 sudo mysql -u root bookstack < bookstack.backup.sql
 ```

+If you are restoring to a new verion of BookStack you will have to run
+`php artisan migrate` after restore to perform any required updates to the database.

 #### Files

 To restore the files you simple need to copy them from the backup archive